V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 Any board with two drivers or more with firmware capable of running CoreXY, and TMC silent stepper drivers are highly recommended.

 **[TMC2209 Pen/Laser Controller](https://m.elecrow.com/pages/shop/product/details?id=207484&)** -  by Bart Dring, seems
-to be a perfect match for the Zen.
-This board has the silent 2209 drivers, and the esp32 has a built-in web interface for wireless control and file transfer.
+to be a great match for the Zen.
+This board is very small, has the silent 2209 drivers, and the esp32 has a built-in web interface for wireless control and file transfer.

+**Jackpot CNC Controller** - Any version of the Jackpot series boards will work great, they are just a bit larger than the Pen/Laser boards.

 ### Firmware

 This is running CoreXY kinematics and requires homing Y before X, as set in the firmware.
-All firmware will also need the exact size of your build's work area using soft limits to stop from crashing with bad gcode.
-The only other thing to set is homing and max speeds depending on what you prefer.
+All firmware will also need the exact size of your build's work area so you can use soft limits to stop from crashing with bad Gcode.
+The only other thing to set is homing and max working speeds.

 Here is an example FluidNC TMC2209 Pen/Laser Controller Firmware config file [Semi Pre-Configured GitHub Repo](https://github.com/V1EngineeringInc/FluidNC_Configs).